patricksinclair/test_riblet_v5/README.txt

 //////////////////////////////////////////////////////////////////////////
 surface tension is currently at 1e-4.
 Added mesh grading to the y-direction so it's more concentrated at the riblet peaks.
 This way we can hopefully use a coarser overall mesh.
+Increased courant number to 0.95.
+Changed nBufferlayersR to from 2 -> 1 in constant/dynamicMeshDict.